davesnx/styled-ppx/CONTRIBUTING.md

 ## Set up the project

-- Make sure you have installed esy and yarn.
+- Make sure you have installed esy and yarn (1.x).
 - Run [`esy`](https://esy.sh) and edit code in the `packages/*` folder.

 ### Editor setup